-- Saute the onion, bell pepper, garlic, celery, and carrot, along with sprinkles of both salt and pepper, in the oil for about five minutes, until everything softens.
+- Saute the onion and garlic along with sprinkles of both salt and pepper, in the oil for about five minutes, until everything softens.

 - Add in the mushrooms and broccoli and cook for another 4-5 minutes until the mushrooms release their water and soften and the broccoli becomes bright green.

-- Stir in the marinara, cooked spaghetti squash, and 1/4 cup parsley.
+- Stir in the marinara, cooked spaghetti squash, and parsley.

 - Heat through just until everything is warm, then remove from the hot stovetop.

 - Lightly oil an 8 x 8 baking dish with coconut oil.